cyberchitta/llm-context.py/README.md

 When the entire repo is too large to fit in the LLM's context window:

-1. Use `lc-gencontext` to generate the folder structure.
+1. Use `lc-select` to distinguish which files go into the context in full form, and which are "outlined".
-2. Use `lc-outlines` to generate code outlines for all selected files.
+2. Use `lc-gencontext` to generate the folder structure, full contents of specified files and outlines of those specified as such.
-3. Combine the output from steps 1 and 2, and paste this into your LLM chat.
-4. When the LLM requests specific files, use `lc-files` to generate their full content.
+3. When the LLM requests specific files, use `lc-files` to generate their full content.

 ## Main Commands